Thick savory pancakes with cabbage, bacon, and various flexible toppings!

 Prepare the batter (1st stage)

 - Make the dashi broth according to package instructions of your instant powder.
+(If you make 2 or more pancakes, don't be afraid to simply use a whole sachet.)

 - Combine flour, salt, sugar, and baking powder in a large bowl.